stereokai/amok/readme.markdown

 ```
 $@
-  When using a bundler, this is set to the output path of the bundle
+  When using a compiler, this is set to the output path of the compilation result
 ```